lowleveldesign/debug-recipes/windows/debugging-kernel/windows-kernel-debugging.md

 Work with processes and threads in the kernel-mode
 --------------------------------------------------

 Each time you break into the kernel-mode debugger one of the processes will be active.
 You may check which one is it by running `!process -1 0` command.
-If you are going to work with user-mode memory space you need to reload the process modules symbols (otherwise you will see symbols from the last relad).
-You may do so while switching process context with `.process /i` or `process /r /p` or manually with the command: `.reload /user`.
+If you are going to work with user-mode memory space you need to reload the process modules symbols (otherwise you will see symbols from the last reload).
+You may do so while switching process context with `.process /i` or `.process /r /p` or manually with the command: `.reload /user`.
 The first two command allow you to select which process's page directory is used to interpret virtual addresses.
 After you set the process context, you can use this context in any command that takes addresses.

     .process [/i] [/p [/r] ] [/P] [Process]